What is Traumatic Injury in a Domestic Violence Case?

 Often times when the injuries in a Domestic Violence case are minor, even when you were arrested on a Felony, a prosecutor may reduce the charge to a misdemeanor as part of a plea agreement.
 The factors they will consider include, among other things, are what caused the confrontation, the strength of the evidence in the case, whether there is a history of domestic violence or other criminal history, and whether the alleged victim is supportive of the case.
 These are all major factors that will be considered in reducing a felony to a misdemeanor when the injuries are minor.

-At Hooper Law Offices, we have significant experience defending cases of Domestic Violence in the state of Idaho that involve Traumatic Injury and do not involve Traumatic Injury.
+At Aaron Hooper, Attorney at Law, we have significant experience defending cases of Domestic Violence in the state of Idaho that involve Traumatic Injury and do not involve Traumatic Injury.
 Aaron Hooper was a prosecutor for 5 years prior to switching to Criminal Defense.
 Mr. Hooper was the lead prosecutor in Canyon County's Domestic Violence Court, as well as a specialty prosecutor on Felony Domestic Violence caseload.
 This experience allowed him to get a feel for how these cases are pursued and has placed him in an exceptional position to defend his clients charged with Domestic Violence.
 Crimes of Domestic Violence are treated very seriously in Idaho.
 They can lead to prison time and impact your rights, especially your firearm rights.
 If you have any questions or need representation on your case, please reach out to our office.